jaredbosch/park-model-fresh/README.md

    - `created_at` / `updated_at` (`timestamptz`, default to `now()`)
 2. Save the changes and reload the underwriting app before trying again.

-Until you add these fields the API continues to save reports, but it runs in a compatibility mode: no per-user scoping, saved reports show generic names, and complex form inputs reset when you reload a report.
-Adding the columns restores the full experience.

 ### Automated schema helper (Supabase MCP server)

 If you would rather update the schema from your local environment, the repository includes a lightweight Model Context Protocol helper that talks directly to your Supabase Postgres instance.
 Provide the connection string in `.env`: